fujaba/fulibTables/README.md

 | Study Right 	| wa1338 Arts 	| sculptures 	|
 <!-- end_code_fragment: -->

-Note, all three variables universityTable, roomsTable, and assignmentsTable refer to the same internal table object.
-However, they each use a wrapper that encapsulates the internal table and refers to the specific column where the next expand operation applies.
+Note that all three variables `universityTable`, `roomsTable`, and `assignmentsTable` refer to the same internal table object.
+However, they each refer to the specific column where the next expand operation applies.

-Each table wrapper also offers is also an `Iterable` listing all objects of the corresponding column.
-Thus, to sum up the points of all assignments of our table we may:
+Each table wrapper is also an `Iterable` listing all objects of the corresponding column.
+Thus, to sum up the points of all assignments of our table, we may:

 <!-- insert_code_fragment: FulibTables.loop_through_assignments | fenced:java -->
 ```java